mosdragon/site_builder/content/project/sumo.md

 As you can see, the network performs fairly well.
 Mean AP was about `23%` which is reasonable given the enormous dataset size and the skewed distribution.
 One aspect that particularly complicates this challenge are the walls and floors, which are object categories, but the coordinates are often outside of single-frame views, which is exactly what this network was trained to perform on.

-More detailed results and statistics to come soon...